Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 Let $\cM_n$ be the set of pairs $(M,T)$ such that $M$ is an $n$-edge planar map and $T$ is a spanning tree on $M$.
-Let $(M_n,T_n)$ be a uniform sample from $\cM_n$ and conformally embed $M_n$ in $\C$, for example via circle packing or Riemann uniformization.
+Let $(M_n,T_n)$ be a uniform sample from $\cM_n$ and conformally embed $M_n$ in $\C$, for example via circle packing or Riemann uniformization (\nocolor{see e.g.~\cite[Section 2]{ghs-survey}}).
 Define an atomic measure on $\C$ by associating a unit mass with each vertex in this embedding of $M_n$.
-It is conjectured that this measure, suitably renormalized, converges as $n\to\infty$ to a unit-mass random area measure $\mu_\fh$ on $\C$.
-Here $\fh$ is called the Liouville field of the \textit{unit-area $\sqrt2$-LQG sphere}, which is a variant of GFF.
-And $\mu_\fh$, called the area measure of $\fh$, may be formally written as $e^{\sqrt{2}\fh}\,dx\,dy$.
-We refer to Section~\ref{subsec:lqg} for more precise information on $\fh$ and $\mu_\fh$.
-Let $\eta_n$ be the Peano curve which snakes between $T_n$ and its dual.
+It is conjectured that this measure, suitably renormalized, converges as $n\to\infty$ to a unit-mass random area measure $\mu_\fh$ on $\C$, \xin{which is the aforementioned area measure for the unit-area $\sqrt2$-LQG sphere.} Let $\eta_n$ be the Peano curve which snakes between $T_n$ and its dual.
 It is conjectured that $\eta_n$ converges to an $\SLE_8$ that is independent of $\mu_{\mathfrak{h}}$.
 (Convergence to $\SLE_8$ of the uniform spanning tree on the square lattice is proved in \cite{lawler2011conformal}).

-Setting aside these embedding-related notions of convergence, one may also consider the convergence from the metric geometry perspective.
-It is conjectured that $M_n$, equipped with appropriately normalized graph distance, converges to a random metric space that formally has $e^{\sqrt{2}\fh}dx\otimes dy$ as its metric tensor.